 Middle East & Africa (MEA)

 b.
-North America dominated the dark fiber network market with a share of 28.77% in 2022.
+Asia Pacific dominated the dark fiber network market with a share of 28.8% in 2024.
 This is attributable to the increasing penetration of internet services in the region.

 b.
 Key factors that are driving the dark fiber network market growth include growing internet traffic worldwide, the need for enhanced network management & communication, and increasing bandwidth demand worldwide.